zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Fix version in composer.json".

-In one of video before this, he add "ext-dom": "" inside composer.json, now he add "*" in it.
+In one of video before this MAYBE video 42. as it related to DOM manipulation, he add "ext-dom": "" inside composer.json, now he add "*" in it.